-4. Does your brand add meaning or create value?
+4. Does your company's brand add meaning or create value?

 Is your brand perpetuating value or is it important to what people care about?

-It’s no surprise that Millennials and Generation Y are shopping different than their predecessors.
+It’s no surprise that Millennials and Generation Z are shopping differently than their predecessors.
 For Millennials, brand authenticity is second only to loyalty discounts in importance when choosing companies to support, according to the BCG study.